cyclr/docs/pages/v2/08-custom-connectors/04-create-a-connector/11-enhanced-objects.md

     ![Category List](./images/enhanced_objects_8.png)

 When you copy a category, you create an account connector category which references the original connector category.
-Cyclr links any steps or custom fields with this account connector category.
-The only change to use the copied category is that you need to include the additional id when you work with a method.
+Cyclr links any steps in a cycle to this enhanced object category, so if you copy and paste the template, the steps are still in the template.
+Custom fields that you add to an enhanced object category persist across cycles and accounts.

+> **Note**: If you want to work with a method via the API, you need to map an additional field for the method ID.

 </section>